foundryvtt/dnd5e/wiki/Journal-Pages.md

 The automatic generation on these pages is based on data provided through advancement, so a class or subclass must have the appropriate advancement setup.
 Hit points will be calculated based on the selected hit die size, proficiencies will be derived from Trait advancements at first level, and equipment from the Starting Equipment configuration.
 The table will show all features granted at various levels as well as scale values and spellcasting details.

 A description can be provided in the editor that will appear at the start of the entry. *Class Summary* pages can also take additional descriptive text that will appear beneath the three sections at the beginning.
 Optionally subclasses can be added to the *Class Summary* page and they will be displayed below the class.

+There are a few formatting differences between the older style books and the modern modern ones.
+To take these changes into account, these journal pages will automatically adjust based on the rules version specified on the provided class.
+If a different formatting is desired, the *Style* option can be used to override the default formatting.

 ## Map Location